logzio/logz-docs/_source/user-guide/infrastructure-monitoring/custom-metrics.md

 ```

 ###### After

-This document should be rearranged so the two fields, `name` and `value` are a key-value pair.
-The field `unit` is made redundant if we add the measuring unit to the metric field name.
+{:.no_toc}

+This document should be rearranged to reduce the number of fields.
+The metric's `name` and `value` should be sent as a key-value pair, and the `unit` should be appended to the name.
+The metric is now named `refresh_page.duration.ms`.
 Here's the result:

 ```
 {